Disciplinary Actions and Reinstatements

 - Disciplinary Terminology

-To view public documents relating to actions taken prior to the time periods listed below, you may search by the individual's name or license number through the BreEZe License Verification section of the Board's website.
-If the documents are not available for a discipline related matter, you may contact the Board's Enforcement Unit by email at firstname.lastname@example.org or by fax at (916) 574-7693.
+To view public documents relating to disciplinary actions taken by the Board, you may search by the individual's name or license number through the BreEZe License Verification system.
+If the documents are not available for a discipline related matter, you may contact the Board's Enforcement Unit.

 An Accusation is a legal document formally charging a registered nurse with a violation(s) of the Nursing Practice Act, and notifying the public that a disciplinary action is pending against that nurse.